Battle of Würzburg (1945): Battle

 The defense of Würzburg, under the leadership of Otto Hellmuth and military leadership of the Wehrmacht colonel Richard Wolf, represented the first serious resistance to the American division after crossing the Rhine due to Hitler's orders to put up fierce resistance.
 After Hettstadt to the northwest of Würzburg had fallen to American forces, the German forces were forced to fall back to the right bank of the Main River since reinforcements did not arrive as they were expecting.

 US artillery pieces took positions on the heights of Nikolausberg and Katzenberg in order to bombard the city, while German artillery took position on the right bank of the Main River in Keesberg.
 On Monday at around 11:30 a.m., the Ludwigsbrücke was blown up, at around 4:45 p.m. the Alte Mainbrücke was blown up, and at around 5:15 p.m. the Luitpoldbrücke (now Friedensbrücke) was also blown up.
-Making all 3 main bridges in Würzburg impassable for American troops.
+This made all three of Würzburg's Main bridges impassable for American troops.

 On the night of Tuesday some GIs in the Ludwigsbrücke area crossed the Main River with some light boats, without any significant resistance, and on the following day the bridgehead was erected and expanded there.
-Though the troop movements eventually came under the fire of snipers posted in houses by Richard Wolf.
+Though the troop movements eventually came under fire from snipers posted in houses by Wolf.
 Downstream (north) of the Old Main Bridge where one of the pioneers built a pontoon bridge on April 3 to transport light vehicles and infantry to the right bank of the Main River.

 The heaviest urban warfare took place on Wednesday and Thursday in the city center, which was in ruins due to Allied bombing raids over Würzburg.
-An attempted German counter-attack in the direction of the 3 main bridges failed due to the lack of armament and Würzburg fell to American forces.
+An attempted German counter-attack in the direction of the three main bridges failed due to the lack of armament and Würzburg fell to American forces.

 On Friday, 6 April 1945, the last German units fighting in the outer districts fell and resistance ceased, marking the end of the battle.